Protocol Revenue

 In reality, there may be demand for more limited forms of participation from individuals who may not meet all four requirements.
 By structuring the incentives to support that demand, there is a greater opportunity to grow the pie of total protocol revenue, which would benefit all participants in the protocol.
 Some examples include:

-• The market can now be opened to ETH Only Node Operators
+• The market can now be opened to ETH-Only node operators

-• Node Operators can choose the degree of RPL exposure they feel comfortable with (no more cliff)
+• Node operators can choose the degree of RPL exposure they feel comfortable with (no more cliff)

-• RPL holders benefit directly from protocol revenue and a reduced rate of inflation
+• For some RPL Value Capture Options, RPL holders benefit directly from protocol revenue

 Node Operator Perspective

-Let’s examine things from a Node Operator perspective, starting with existing tokenomics.
+Let’s examine things from a node operator perspective, starting with existing tokenomics.
 In the diagrams below, blue will represent ETH and orange will represent RPL (with the value still shown in ETH).
 As a reminder, we are using 8-ETH bonds to compare apples-to-apples against the existing tokenomics.
 The tokenomics rework will include 4-ETH bonds (and later a mix of 4-ETH and 1.5-ETH bonds.)

 For this sub-section, we make three simplifying assumptions.
 First, a solo staking APY of 4.17% was chosen to help get round numbers – this means each validator generates 1 ETH per year on the 24 borrowed ETH (for context, currently observed solo APY is ~3.8%).
 Second, where RPL exists, the RPL/ETH market cap is assumed to stay flat.
 Finally, we assume all users are using the same type of pool.